Gail Albert Halaban (born Gail Hilary Albert, 1970, in Washington, DC) is an

 About Thirty series

-Out My Window series
+Out My Window consists of

 This video answered my question about whether the people in the photos know photos have been taken of them, how Gail took the photos, and what’s her working environment like during the project.
 It’s very eye-opening to watch the work in progress.